 - Other synthetic fibres

-Layer 3: outer or protective layer
+Layer 3: outer or protective layers

-The third layer of clothing is the outer layer, used to protect the wearer againstwind, rain and cold.
+The third layer of clothing is the outer layer, used to protect the wearer against wind, rain and cold.
 This can be any of the following products:

-- Hardshell Jackets
+- Hardshell jackets

 - Winter jackets